ifsm/apollon/README.md

 * Self-Organizing Map

 ## 1. Installation
-### 1.1 Install from PyPi
+### 1.1 Install from PyPI
-The latest version of apollon is available on PyPi.
+The latest version of apollon is available on PyPI.
 Just open a terminal an run the following command to download and install apollon:

 ```
 pip install apollon
 ```

+We currently provide wheels for macOS and Windows; GNU/Linux users have to build apollon from source.

 ## 2. Documentation
 Full [documentation](https://apollon.readthedocs.io) is available on readthedocs.